 Check out the rare plant species and native Vermont animals.
 View All

 Black Mountain rises abruptly from the West River in Dummerston to a horseshoe ridge with a summit of 1,280 feet.
 The mountain originated as a mass of molten rock deep beneath the surface of the earth between 345 and 395 million years ago.
-Magma rose from beneath the crust of the earth and intruded into the native rock, forming a granite dome.
-Over the past 350 million years or so, erosion has exposed the granite that forms the core of the mountain.
+Erosion has exposed the granite that forms the core of the mountain.

 Why the Conservancy Selected This Site

 The complex of dry ridge-top communities on Black Mountain’s rugged granite contours is exemplary for the region.